Searching for a job can be pretty frustrating, especially when your cover letters and resumes get no response.

 You want a recruiter with a strong history of successful job placements.
 Try to avoid working with a recruiter who keeps moving from one agency to another.

 Most recruiters work in different industries, so choosing a recruiter specializing in your field or specific skill level makes the most sense.

 It is more likely that a recruiter within a specific specialty will be educated on the job requirements and the kind of applicant who would do exceptionally well in that particular position.

 You probably don’t want to go around giving any and every recruiter your resume.
 Find one or two recruiters who have specialized in your industry and build a relationship with them.
 This is the best approach when working with recruiters, and it is much more effective.

-Most recruiters usually work for the same agencies or companies, meaning that applications sent to other recruiters may be ignored or lost.
-However, when you build a relationship with a recruiter, you can be sure that they will be committed to finding you a good job.
+When you build a relationship with a recruiter, you can be sure that they will be committed to finding you a good job.

 Tips for Working With a Recruiter

 You shouldn’t stop job searching on your own when working with a recruiter.
 Their role is to support you, not do all of the work for you.

 With that in mind, here are a few tips for how to effectively work with a recruiter: